 Best Places To Live in New Jersey: South Jersey and the Jersey Shore

-With over a hundred miles of coastline, the state’s Atlantic coast has long been a popular beach vacation getaway, but more and more people have decided to move to the Jersey Shore to live year-round.
+With over 100 miles of coastline, the state’s Atlantic oceanfront has long been a popular beach vacation getaway, but more and more people have decided to move to the Jersey Shore to live year-round.
 Its small-town access to live music, boardwalks, and amusement parks makes the region a fun place to live for people of all ages and backgrounds.

 1. Cherry Hill, NJ

-Located in Camden County, just across the Delaware River from Philadelphia, Cherry Hill provides its 77,930 residents with easy access to Philly’s cultural attractions, employment opportunities, and entertainment options.
+Have a job in Philadelphia but searching for where to live in New Jersey?
+Check out Cherry Hill.
+Located in Camden County, just across the Delaware River from Philadelphia, Cherry Hill provides its 78,500 residents with easy access to Philly’s cultural attractions, employment opportunities, and entertainment options.
 And while that’s a significant benefit, Cherry Hill has plenty of amenities of its own.
 It’s served by the highly rated Cherry Hill Public Schools, and, for outdoor lovers, the township boasts numerous parks and recreational facilities.
 There’s also a vibrant retail scene, with shopping centers like the Cherry Hill Mall and several local boutiques and stores.

 Cherry Hill also boasts a cost of living that falls below both the national and state average at just 94.2.
 It’s also lower than Philly’s cost of living, coming more in line with Pennsylvania’s average of 94.6.
-It’s one of the more picturesque locations, as well, especially in the month of April when over 1,400 cherry trees lining the two miles between King’s Highway and Route 38 show off their impressive blossoms.
+It’s one of the more picturesque locations, as well, especially in the month of April when over 1,400 cherry trees lining two miles of Chapel Avenue show off their impressive blossoms.

-Aerial view of a sprawling new-construction neighborhood in Medford, New Jersey.
-The houses are large and neatly arranged in rows.
+Aerial view of a sprawling new construction neighborhood in Medford, New Jersey, featuring large houses in neatly arranged rows.

 (Source: Bob Meyer Communities via Facebook)